RyanTheHua/GraduationPictureGetter/README.md

 Getting Started

+Extract Zip and run exe

 Keep the jre folder in the same folder than the exe

-After running the exe, enter the HD zoomed-in graduation picture from a site like flash photography ( I do not know about any other sites working and only implemented flash photography)
+After running the exe, get the HD zoomed-in graduation picture from a site like flash photography ( I do not know about any other sites working and only implemented flash photography)

 Open the zoomed-in HD picture in its own tab and look at the URL.
 It should look like &O=27341768&R=10001&F=0276&A=71994&rand=0.8262668656003157 and is right after the value for the y coordinate